We are doing our utmost to keep updated on the current situation.

 Support from your countries:

 There are no restrictions on travelling inside France...and it's less crowded as usual !

-The rules for travel to and from France depend on the country from which or to which you wish to travel, the reason for which you are travelling and your vaccination status.
+During the epidemic, the rules for travel to and from France have depended on the country from which or to which you wished to travel, the reason for which you were travelling and your vaccination status.

 Updated information is available in English on the website of the Ministry for Europe and Foreign Affairs.

 France Just For You cannot be held responsible for any additional expenses on Covid related situations during your trip – this includes any covid testing, extended/reduced stay, meals, medical expenses, etc. We hope you understand.

 We will always be a call or an email away to assist you and make the most of your stay.